rya-sge/access-denied/_posts/2025-01-14-ethereum-nft-standard.md

   function decimals() external view returns (uint8 decimals);

-  /// @notice The total supply of a token in fractional representation
-  /// @dev The total supply of NFTs may be recovered by computing
-  ///      `totalSupply() / 10 ** decimals()`
-  /// @return Total supply of the token in fractional representation function totalSupply() external view returns (uint256 totalSupply);
+  /// @notice The total supply of a token in fractional representation function totalSupply() external view returns (uint256 totalSupply);

-  /// @notice Balance of a given address in fractional representation
-  /// @dev The total supply of NFTs may be recovered by computing
-  ///      `totalSupply() / 10 ** decimals()`
-  /// @param owner_ The address that owns the tokens
-  /// @return Balance of a given address in fractional representation function balanceOf(address owner_) external view returns (uint256 balance);
+  /// @notice Balance of a given address in fractional representation function balanceOf(address owner_) external view returns (uint256 balance);

-  /// @notice Query if an address is an authorized operator for another address
+  /// @notice Query if an address is an authorized operator for another address function isApprovedForAll(
-  /// @param owner_ The address that owns the NFTs
-  /// @param operator_ The address being checked for approval to act on behalf of the owner
-  /// @return True if `operator_` is an approved operator for `owner_`, false otherwise function isApprovedForAll(
     address owner_,
     address operator_
   ) external view returns (bool isApproved);

-  /// @notice Query the allowed amount an address can spend for another address
+  /// @notice Query the allowed amount an address can spend for another address function allowance(
-  /// @param owner_ The address that owns tokens in fractional representation
-  /// @param spender_ The address being checked for allowance to spend on behalf of the owner
-  /// @return The amount of tokens `spender_` is approved to spend on behalf of `owner_` function allowance(
     address owner_,
     address spender_
   ) external view returns (uint256 allowance);

-  /// @notice Query the owner of a specific NFT.
-  /// @dev Tokens owned by the zero address are considered invalid and should revert on
-  ///      ownership query.
-  /// @param id_ The unique identifier for an NFT.
-  /// @return The address of the token's owner. function ownerOf(uint256 id_) external view returns (address owner);
+  /// @notice Query the owner of a specific NFT. function ownerOf(uint256 id_) external view returns (address owner);

   /// @notice Set approval for an address to spend a fractional amount,
   ///         or to spend a specific NFT.
-  /// @dev There must be no overlap between valid ids and fractional values.
-  /// @dev Throws unless `msg.sender` is the current NFT owner, or an authorized
-  ///      operator of the current owner if an id is provided.
-  /// @dev Throws if the id is not a valid NFT
-  /// @param spender_ The spender of a given token or value.
-  /// @param amountOrId_ A fractional value or id to approve.
   /// @return Whether the approval operation was successful or not. function approve(
     address spender_,